happy44300/projet-web-semantique/readme.md

 ![](./img/graph.png)

-[**Original dataset**](Link to the index](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt)): Amazon product reviews in uk, france, japan, germany, us
+[**Original dataset**][Link to the index](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt)): Amazon product reviews in uk, france, japan, germany, us

 You can use the download.bat file in ./dataset to download all the dataset (total size about 2gb).

-We have 1705837 triples for a flat size of about 3gb.
+We have about than 10M triples in total.

 In order to handle a smaller (more manageable) dataset, a python script [knife.py](https://github.com/happy44300/projet-web-semantique/blob/main/knife.py) was created in the dataset folder.
 It was used to take a sample of the original dataset and to remove some columns: product_parent, customer_id, vine, verified_purchase
 To use it, simply execute the python file in the same folder as the original dataset (not renamed).
-Since it open all the dataset it might need more than 8gb of ram to execute.
+Since it open all the dataset it might need more than 8gb of ram to execute (18gb in fact).
 It requires the pandas library.

 The samples created are called n_review_sample_csv where n is the number of review in the sample.